jasonbronson/tomato-router-data/README.md

 Setup your own .env file

-run this in the directory after you download/clone from github then edit it with your details
+Edit the envsample file and run this command
 ```
-echo "
-username=admin
-password=admin
-httpid=MY-HTTP-ID-GOES-HERE
-ip=192.168.1.1
-redishost=192.168.1.30
-" > .env
+cp envsample > .env
 ```

 #example output